 Credit risk mainly arises from financial assets held in the Reserve Account, cash and cash equivalents and available for sale investments.
 Credit risk relating to financial assets is addressed through careful selection of the issuers of securities bought by the Company.
-All such transactions have been carried out solely by the Company's stockbroker (and Sponsor/Manager of the 4.25% 2023 Secured Bonds, the 3.65% 2022 Secured Bonds and the 3.7% Secured Bonds 2023-2025).
-During the year under review, the available for sale investments were limited to purchases in reliable Corporate Bonds (€9.6 Million) whilst the cash at Bank was held with local quality financial institutions (€35.25 Million).
-The Reserve Account is administered by the Security Trustee of the 4.25% 2023 Secured Bonds and the 3.65% 2022 Secured Bonds issues and funds are held in a bank account of high standing.
+All such transactions have been carried out solely by the Company's stockbroker (and Sponsor/Manager of the 4.25% 2023 Secured Bonds, the 3.7% Secured Bonds 2023-2025 and the 3.9% Secured Bonds 2024 - 2026).
+During the year under review, the available for sale investments were limited to purchases in reliable Corporate Bonds (\in 8.1 Million) whilst the cash at Bank was held with local quality financial institutions (\notin 29.7 Million).
+The Reserve Account is administered by the Security Trustee of the 4.25% 2023 Secured Bonds, the 3.7% Secured Bonds 2023 - 2025, the 3.9% Secured Bonds 2024 - 2026 and the 4.75% Secured Bonds 2025 - 2027.
+Bonds issues and funds are held in a bank account of high standing.